 Registration in this course includes an electronic textbook.
 The e-textbook is available through the Download Textbook link on LIFA.

-Dauderis, H., & Annand, D. (2014).
-Introduction to financial accounting.
+Dauderis, H., & Annand, D. (2017).
+Introduction to financial accounting (revision A edition).
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License, and is updated periodically to incorporate corrections.

 A print version of the e-textbook is available through a print-on-demand option.
 Information on ordering a print textbook is available on the LIFA site.